Paper: Benchmarking Parity Games

-Next week, on April 24, I will present my paper Benchmarking Parity Games at FSEN 2015.
+Next week, on April 24, I will present my paper Benchmarking Parity Games (missing reference) at FSEN 2015.
 The core contribution of this paper is a set of parity games that can be used for benchmarking purposes.

 - the paper focuses on the theoretical complexity of the algorithm.

 - the paper describes an experimental evaluation of an algorithm, but uses a limited set of parity games for this evaluation.

 An additional observation for the second category of papers is that each paper defines its own set of parity games to do this evaluation.
 If we want to compare experimental results, for instance because we want to see whether our own algorithm or heuristic is an improvement compared to an existing algorithm, it is problematic that we cannot do so based on a standard set of games.